-At CCSSO, he led the Innovation Lab Network (ILN), a group of state education agencies focused on catalyzing personalized, competency-based education through policy and practice.
-He focused ILN’s work on equity and access for students with disabilities, English language learners, students of color, and students living with trauma.
-Joey led technical assistance for a cohort of three states to help their education agencies plan, develop, and implement their ESSA plans.
-He developed expertise on topics of innovative assessment, social and emotional learning, school climate and culture, and educational equity.
+Throughout his career, Joey has demonstrated exceptional leadership skills and an unwavering commitment to empowering young adults.
+Before joining NCLD, Joey gained valuable experience at WestEd, a national research and technical assistance organization, and at the Council of Chief State School Officers (CCSSO).
+While at CCSSO, Joey played a pivotal role in leading the Innovation Lab Network, a group of state education agencies focused on promoting personalized, competency-based education through policy and practice.
+His work with the Innovation Lab Network emphasized equity and access for students with disabilities, English language learners, students of color, and those living with trauma.
+Additionally, he provided crucial technical assistance to a cohort of three states to help their education agencies plan, develop, and implement their ESSA plans, developing expertise in areas such as innovative assessment, social and emotional learning, school climate and culture, and educational equity.